+We conducted a Site Sensitivity Verification (SSV) exercise for the proposed project (see Appendix 13).
 We dispute the Screening Tool finding for the Avian Theme which designates the site as Low sensitivity and concur with the Tool's High sensitivity assessment of the Animal Species Theme for both highlighted avian species (Ludwig's Bustard and Verreaux's Eagle).
 We include Black Harrier and Martial Eagle in a category of at least Medium sensitivity.